ttm/musicLegacy/README.rst

     # are attributes of the bt object:
     bt=m.BasicTables()

-    # for frequency to midi and decibels to amplitude relations
+    # for frequency to midi and decibels to amplitude relations:
     co=m.BasicConverter()
+    # try co.db2Amp .amp2Db .hz2Midi .midi2Hz

     # more in the way.
 Take a look at the above literature.
     # Enjoy!